 - Early Childhood

-Shannon Monahan has expertise in evaluating programs that serve young children and their parents, developing early childhood assessments and observational measures, video-coding interactions, and formulating evidence-based practices for educators.
+Shannon Monahan has expertise in evaluating programs that serve young children and their parents, developing early childhood assessments and observational measures, supporting the early childhood workforce, and formulating evidence-based practices for educators.

-Monahan is the topical products lead for the Institute of Education Sciences’ What Works Clearinghouse (WWC).
-She oversees the development of a variety of products intended to provide useful information in appealing formats to educators, policymakers and researchers.
+Monahan was the topical products lead for the Institute of Education Sciences’ What Works Clearinghouse (WWC).
+She oversaw the development of a variety of products intended to provide useful information in appealing formats to educators, policymakers, and researchers.
 She was also principal investigator for an evidence review of infant and toddler early education services for the Office of the Assistant Secretary for Planning and Evaluation in partnership with ACF.

 Monahan joined Mathematica in 2007.
-She is a reviewer for Head Start’s National Research Conference on Early Childhood and is a member of the Society for Research on Educational Effectiveness, the American Association for Public Opinion Research, and the Society for Research in Child Development.
+She is a reviewer for the National Research Conference on Early Childhood and Early Childhood Research Quarterly.
 She holds a Ph.D. in applied psychology and human development from the University of Pennsylvania.

 Learning About Infant and Toddler Early Education Services (LITES): Identifying What Works

 Professional Development Tools for Improving Quality of Infant and Toddler Care (Q-CCIIT PD Tools)

 Following on Mathematica's successful projects to develop and test a measure of the quality of caregiver-child interaction for infants and toddlers (Q-CCIIT), this work improves upon the quality of care by providing caregivers with strategies and tools via an interactive website.